Goldman Algebra, Opers and the Swapping Algebra: Asymptotics

 Finally we need to understand the last term involving the sum of the terms $B^\xi_p$. \begin{proposition} We have

-where $K$ only depends on the position of the eigenvectors of $\rho(\gamma_i)$ and $\rho(\eta_j)$. \end{proposition} \begin{proof} We use again the notation set in the beginning of Paragraph \ref{par:prelimas}.
+where $K$ only depends on the position of the eigenvectors of $\rho(\gamma_i)$ and $\rho(\eta_j)$. \end{proposition} \begin{proof} We use again the notations set up in the beginning of Paragraph \ref{par:prelimas}.
 By definition of an $N$-nice covering, any element $\xi\in C_{i,j}$ can be written as

 where $N<N_\xi<Q_i-N$, and $N<M_\xi<P_j-N$.
 Since for $0<m<Q_j$, $\gamma_i^m\not\in\Gamma_k$, we obtain that $\xi\to N_\xi$ and $\xi\to M_\xi$ are bijections.

 Moreover, since the bouquet $C$ is a lift of a bouquet $C^0$ in $S_0$, then